axelvaldez/radical-companies/_posts/rfiction/and-then-universe/2023-01-19-we-headed-for-the-cliff.markdown

 <h1>Foundation</h1>
  <p>I finally figured out that meaning and belonging were about people.
 As a young womam told me, &ldquo;What makes people people is that their actions are meaningful to all of use.
 The community has to work for all involved, or else they&rsquo;d leave.&rdquo;</p>
- <p>The rest of them became obvious.</p>
+ <p>The rest of them became a lot more clear.</p>
  <p>Decentralization and transparence where their highest commitments.
-Anybody challenge any decision. &ldquo;Will that make us more or less decentralzed?&rdquo; Some communities had retreated to more and more centralization, more opaqueness.
-But many more were getting more decentralized and more transparent as they grew.
-And how they grew! </p>
+With these in hand, anybody could challenge any decision. &ldquo;Will that make us more or less decentralzed?&rdquo; Some had retreated to more and more centralization, more opaqueness.
+But many more were getting more and more decentralized and transparent as they grew.
+And how they grew!
+As transparency grew, playfulness became more prevalent, and innovation blossomed.</p>
- <p>Above all, they only had one gractice: experiementationk, which fit the post-cliff world perfectly.</p>
+ <p>The hardest to understand was what the foundation include as practice.
+And then it hit me.
+Experiementation, fit the post-cliff world perfectly.
+Experiementation is what we naturally do.
+We confused people and machines and lost, but we were not going to make that mistake again.</p>

 <h1>End or Beginning?</h1>
  <p></p>